GoogleCloudPlatform/podcast/site/content/post/episode-23-humble-bundle-with-andy-oxfeld/index.md

 FRANCESC: Yeah, I'm very French.
 And they did a ranking about the different features of every single cloud provider that we have here in the United States, and guess who came up first.
 MARK: I don't know, maybe us?
 FRANCESC: Yeah.
 Yeah, and it is very cool, so we'll have the link on the show notes, and I think it's, like, "Yeah, we are the first on the general ranking."
 We are the first on every single ranking which is actually very interesting for us, too, 'cause it kind of shows what are the things we need to improve on, but also it shows if you are trying to decide which cloud you should go with, there's gonna be a lot of different things that you might be interested.
 You're gonna find them in this report, so definitely worth having a look.
-MARK: Yeah, so I mean, like, if you're looking for certain tradeoffs from different cloud providers, obviously us included, could be a really interesting read, or if you're sort of going, "Hey, I'd really like to use Google Cloud Platform, but I need to have something that sort of justifies the usage or like, helps me sort of make this argument," this sounds like a document that might be pretty handy for you.
+MARK: Yeah, so I mean, like, if you're looking for certain tradeoffs from different cloud providers, obviously us included, could be a really interesting read, or if you're sort of going, "Hey, I'd really like to use Google Cloud, but I need to have something that sort of justifies the usage or like, helps me sort of make this argument," this sounds like a document that might be pretty handy for you.
 FRANCESC: Yeah.
 And also the little images that they created with the rankings, they're super cute, so that's something that it's always a bonus.
 Yeah.
 MARK: That definitely always helps.
 FRANCESC: It's very, very important.
 Cool.
 So I guess it's time to go and talk to Andy.